Robert F. Kennedy Jr.: CDC leadership departures

 When CDC director Susan Monarez was ousted in August 2025, several CDC leaders quit over Kennedy's anti-science policies.
 In a resignation note, National Center for Immunization and Respiratory Diseases director Demetre Daskalakis wrote that Kennedy and his appointees "threaten the lives of the youngest Americans and pregnant people".
 In a statement, lawyers for Monarez said that Kennedy had been "weaponizing public health for political gain" and "putting millions of American lives at risk".
 Also among those leaving were Debra Houry, the chief medical officer, and the heads of several other directorates.
 Houry's farewell announcement referenced vaccine misinformation, the 2025 measles outbreak, and the 2025 shooting attack on the CDC.
-Days after the departure, nine former CDC leaders from both Democratic and Republican administrations wrote in The New York Times that the shakeup at the agency was "unlike anything our country has ever experienced".
+Days after the departure, nine former CDC leaders from both Democratic and Republican administrations wrote in The New York Times that the shakeup at the agency was "unlike anything our country has ever experienced" and that Kennedy was "endangering every American's health."

 Autism Data Science Initiative

 On September 22, 2025, Kennedy approved a $50 million grant to the National Institute of Health (NIH) for 13 projects to "help transform autism research" through the proposed Autism Data Science Initiative.